To ensure proper email branding and deliverability, all Opensense customers must configure specific DNS records.

 include:_spf.sendergen.com

 Do not create a separate SPF record.
-There must only be one SPF TXT record per domain.
+There must only be one v=spf1 TXT record at the root level of each domain.

 Related Articles